Donekulda/LLMSchool/README.md

 # LLMSchool
- File containing everything to do with learning LLM, from Ideas | Q&A | Code -> Notes & ModelCode
+ Folder containing everything to do with learning LLM, from Ideas | Q&A | Code -> Notes & ModelCode